cperalta22/suz12_nucleation_mesc/README.md

 This repository contains code used to analyze data presented as results on our preprint available on bioRxiv (https://www.biorxiv.org/content/10.1101/2025.09.02.673664v1).

-Scripts are presented as were used.
+Scripts are presented as were used for ChIP-seq, RNA-seq and HiChIP data analysis.

-Please contact me if you require assitance with the code. :)
+Please contact us if you require assitance with the code. :)

+## Content

+Code is organized on thematic directories by experimental approach.

 - primer elemento
 - segundo elemento